 Amazingly, come May month, it had started up right away, once I had poured fresh gas into the tank.
 However, a few weeks into the grass-growing season I had noticed an increasing sputter in the engine.
 Once in a while a big bang would scare the hell out of me, but the mowing knives would still clatter up and down our large lawn.

+That was until before this last weekend, when the beast’s engine would suddenly rev down and die.
+To begin with, it would still run on low idle, but as soon as I raised the throttle the thing would stop running.
+And now it is not even starting anymore at all.
 It would be stupid to invest a major professional overhaul or incur a +rated service cost on the beast.
 So instead, I have been perusing topic-related infos on the internet, hoping to find the nugget which would enlighten me as to what kind of disease has befallen this true servant of generations of lawn owners.
+This fine-looking oldtimer being without its carburator for a few days.

 A simple test ruled out an ignition problem.
 The sparkplug was still throwing sparks when I had it placed on top of the metal swing wheel cover.
 A compression test revealed a fresh and strong 70psi.
 So the patient was not suffering of heart trouble.
 So what about FUEL?
 Fuel is running by gravity from the top-placed tank and a test revealed it did pass the fuel filter easily – on its way to the carburetor.